 Know your employer obligations

-Hiring someone in your business means you become an employer, and this comes with a new set of responsibilities beyond working for yourself.
-As an employer, you’ll need to know about:
+Hiring someone in your business means becoming an employer, which comes with a new set of responsibilities beyond working for yourself.
+As an employer, you’ll need to know about the following employer obligations:

 - equal opportunity laws